Quick Links

 Raising Awareness

 All new on-chain proposals should be posted/shared in the #Governance channel of the Althea L1 Discord server, the Althea forum (in the governance category), social media, or anywhere else you feel is conducive to raising awareness of your proposal.
-This will ensure maximum visibility and participation in voting.
+This will ensure maximum visibility and voting participation.

 Governance Parameters and terms